-And if you want to manage it all with ease, Hostex can help.
-Its AI-powered automation handles over 70% of your daily hosting tasks and keeps your calendars synced across all platforms, giving you more time to focus on what truly matters.
-Plans start from just $4.9 per month.
+For easier management, Hostex can help.
+Its AI automation handles over 70% of daily hosting tasks and syncs calendars across platforms.
+Plans start at only $4.9 per month.

-7 Tips to Maximize Your Vacation Rental During Shoulder Season
+7 Tips to Maximize Your Vacation Rental During Slow Season

-During shoulder season, vacation rental hosts need to maintain an open mindset, and flexibility to adapt to market demand and changing traveler preferences.
+During the slow season, vacation rental hosts need to maintain an open mindset and flexibility to adapt to market demand and changing traveler preferences.
 At the same time, they should actively seek opportunities and adjust their strategies to capture the maximum revenue.

 1. Offer Flexible Cancellation Policies